kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 The resources can be filtered by the label `kubefed.io/managed=true` to exclude them from the rest of Kubernetes resources.
 In addition to that, the kubefed daemon periodically checks the type of the federated resources and create an `Informer` per `FederatedTypeConfig`.
-The list of `FederatedTypeConfig` available resources is defined in the control plane cluster.
+The list of `FederatedTypeConfig` available resources is defined in the control-plane cluster.
-There is no need to create an `Informer` per kind of resource type in the Kubernetes cluster.
+There is no need to create an `Informer` per kind of resource type in the kubefed cluster.
 The `Informer` populates the cache with the status of the federated resources.
+The daemon then updates the status of the federated resources in the control-plane cluster, so the control-plane has to grant update permissions to modify the status of a federated resource for a cluster.

-In order to know the `TargetType` of the federated resources, the control-plane allows daemons to `get` the list of federated types.
+In order to know the `TargetType` of the federated resources, the control-plane grants access to daemons to `watch` and `get` the list of federated types.

 #### Desired State Reconciliation